← All Neighbourhood Guides

 Caution: Ravine-Backing Lots

-Properties that directly back onto the Humber River ravine require Toronto and Region Conservation Authority (TRCA) review for any alterations to the rear yard.
+Properties that back onto or near the Humber River valley may fall within a Toronto and Region Conservation Authority (TRCA) Regulated Area, where certain rear-yard work (grading, structures, or watercourse alterations) may require TRCA review or a permit.
 Flood plain mapping also applies to some properties.
-These are not deal-breakers but require proper due diligence before purchasing.
+These are not deal-breakers but warrant a site-specific inquiry before purchasing.

 Not sure if Humber Valley Village fits your buyer profile?
 Take the neighbourhood quiz →